Skip to main content

 Metrics endpoint returns JSON instead of Prometheus format

-Cause: The wt=prometheus parameter is missing from the scrape config.
+Cause: The wt=prometheus parameter is missing from the scrape config, so Solr falls back to JSON, which the prometheus receiver cannot parse.

 Fix:

-1. Ensure params: { wt: [prometheus] } is set in the scrape job config
+1. Ensure params: { wt: [prometheus] } is set on the scrape job.

 No metrics appearing in Scout